plausible/website/_posts/2020-11-05-building-plausible-october-2020-recap.md

 Copyleft licensing ensures that the code behind Plausible remains open source.
 It prevents corporations from taking our code and creating proprietary, closed-source products with it.
 This is why many large corporations steer clear of GPL licenses in general and we see that as a benefit.

-Marko wrote a lot more in depth about the license change over on our blog: [Open source licensing and why we’re changing Plausible to the AGPL license | Plausible Analytics](https://plausible.io/blog/open-source-licenses)
+Marko wrote a lot more in depth about the license change over on our blog: https://plausible.io/blog/open-source-licenses

 ### Additional filters